caterinatasinato/excel-projects/inferential-statistics/README.md

 ## Project Overview

-This project is designed to consolidate the concepts learned in my MA in Data Analytics by generating and analyzing data.
-The Excel workbook consists of six sheets, each dedicated to different aspects of data manipulation and analysis.
+This project is designed to consolidate the concepts learned in the course of inferential statistics with Excel that I learned in my MA in Data Analytics by generating and analyzing data.
+The Excel workbook consists of 6 sheets, each dedicated to different aspects of data manipulation and analysis.
 The dataset simulates the ages of a population and involves statistical operations including sampling, correlation analysis, and linear regression.

 ### Dataset Description

-The dataset, `Data.xlsx`, simulates the ages of 250 individuals in a fictional population of Luggnagg.
+The dataset simulates the ages of 250 individuals in a fictional population of Luggnagg.
 The data is generated using a normal distribution with specified parameters.

 **Dataset Structure:**
 - **Number of Rows:** 250